cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 .. note::

-   You can additionally opt in to :ref:`kvstoremesh` (beta feature) when enabling Cluster Mesh.
+   You can additionally opt in to :ref:`kvstoremesh` when enabling Cluster Mesh.
 Make sure to configure the Cilium CLI in *helm* mode and run:

    .. code-block:: shell-session